Lise's biography and résumé

 To buy a copy, just click this link: Friesen Press

-House Guest is the latest in a series of sewn books using poems about sewing as text.
-So far, there are five books with text by Lorna Crozier (see Button, Zipper, Needle, Ironing Board and Scissors on the LIST-sewing page,) four with poems by Hazel Hall (see Counterpanes, Heavy Threads, Mending, and Two Sewing,) one with a poem by Terry Ann Carter (see Zipper: A Suite,) one by Alexandra Cussons (see Sewing Pattern,) two by Diane Dawber (see Grandmother and Aunt,) one by Bronwen Wallace (see Like the Petit Point) and one by Alice Moore Dunbar-Nelson (see I Sit and Sew.)
+On the Grain is the latest in a series of sewn books using poems about sewing as text.
+So far, there are five books with text by Lorna Crozier (see Button, Zipper, Needle, Ironing Board and Scissors on the LIST-sewing page,) four with poems by Hazel Hall (see Counterpanes, Heavy Threads, Mending, and Two Sewing,) one with a poem by Terry Ann Carter (see Zipper: A Suite,) one by Alexandra Cussons (see Sewing Pattern,) two by Diane Dawber (see Grandmother and Aunt,) one by Bronwen Wallace (see Like the Petit Point) and one by Alice Moore Dunbar-Nelson (see I Sit and Sew) and this one by Cindy Veach.

 Go To Top